 The stories and the letters were, in effect, missionary work.
 They include mystical events, miracles and parables, none of which are evidence for a living, breathing person.
 They might even be termed propaganda for the cause.
 I do not see how they can be considered as independent corroborative evidence.

-Indeed, I, personally, would say that nothing in the New Testament should be taken as strong evidence, or solid proof, of the existence of Jesus.
-But it seems that the experts ~ or, at least, some of them ~ disagree.
+I, personally, would say that nothing in the New Testament should be taken as strong evidence, or solid proof, of the existence of Jesus.
+But it seems that the experts (or, at least, some of them) disagree.

 Bart Ehrman, Expert Scholar, Believes in the Man Jesus

-He has recently published a new book ~ 'Did Jesus Exist?: The Historical Argument for Jesus of Nazareth' (March 2012).
+Ehrman has written many books and in March 2012 he published: 'Did Jesus Exist?: The Historical Argument for Jesus of Nazareth'.
 His answer, regarding the existence of Jesus, is in the affirmative.

 Does Ehrman Believe in Julius Caesar

 Just to set the record straight, yes, of course Bart Ehrman believes in Julius Caesar!